Quality-Assurance-DAO/quality-assurance-dao.github.io/content/en/blog/Theory/20211002/index.md

  This comment was discussed further in an After Town Hall session hosted by Marta on 22nd September 2021 entitled “*Mapping Multiple Traces of Immutability.
 Why?*" and [recorded on YouTube](https://www.youtube.com/watch?v=EpZGPf9r_Hg”).

  There was some discussion over the statement "*A passive interface with an immutable history if it is computable would be a Turing machine and a possible reader/writer could be Lambda functions.*".
-Filip understood that it was simply meant as a general statement.
-What is computable is Turing complete and this was picked up by SofiH.
+Filip understood that this was simply meant as a general statement.
+SofiH picked up that what is computable is Turing complete.
 Lambda calculs is just one means to express what is computable.
-Its focus is on doing this through the use of functions only.
+The focus in Lambda is to do this through the use of functions only.

 ### Lack of extension